 Louisiana Bus Accident Attorneys

-Speak with Our Experienced Louisiana Bus Accident Lawyers Today
+Speak with Our Experienced Bus Accident Lawyers in Louisiana Today

-Our bus accident attorneys fight for those who have been injured and can build a strong case designed for maximum compensation.
-Loss of income, lengthy recovery, and physical and mental struggles are everyday experiences for bus accident survivors.
-When innocent people experience these hardships, the bus accident attorneys at Clayton, Frugé & Ward are there to help them recover and hold responsible parties accountable.
+Our Louisiana bus accident attorneys fight for those who have been injured or lost loved ones in devastating collisions.
+We are ready to build a strong case designed for maximum compensation.
+Loss of income, lengthy recoveries, and physical and emotional struggles are everyday experiences for bus accident survivors.
+When innocent people experience these hardships, the bus accident attorneys at Clayton, Frugé & Ward are here to help them recover and hold the responsible parties accountable.

-If you have been injured or lost a loved one in a bus crash, call (225) 209-9943 to speak with a bus accident lawyer in Louisiana.
+If you have been injured or lost a loved one in a bus crash, call (225) 209-9943 to speak with a bus accident lawyer at our firm.
+You can also reach us online.

-Beyond the design of these vehicles, another significant danger comes from the environment in which buses operate.
-Urban areas are particularly challenging due to large volumes of vehicular and pedestrian traffic.
-Moreover, varying weather conditions, such as rain or fog, can severely limit visibility.
+Beyond the design of these vehicles, another significant danger arises from the environment in which buses frequently operate.
+Urban areas are particularly challenging due to large volumes of vehicle and pedestrian traffic.
+On highways, buses require much more room to slow down or stop, and school buses must navigate high foot-traffic areas while making frequent stops.

 In 1999, a charter bus shot across three lanes of a New Orleans highway and crashed just off the road on the way to a casino in Mississippi.
 As a result of the accident, 24 people were injured and another 23 tragically died.
 A judge later found the bus driver at fault, as he had been treated for severe health issues in the months leading up to the accident.
 The driver sought treatment for nausea and weakness just 10 hours before the accident occurred.

-Another tragic incident occurred on August 2016 when a bus carrying workers to Baton Rouge for flood repair slammed into a fire truck.
+Another tragic incident occurred in August 2016, when a bus carrying workers to Baton Rouge for flood repair slammed into a fire truck.
 Three people were killed, and dozens were injured.
 The driver of the bus was sentenced to 15 years in prison.

 In both cases, drivers who should not have been allowed to operate a vehicle were behind the wheel.
 The consequences were devastating when their inexperience and lack of qualifications caused an accident.
 Better driver training and thorough background checks on the part of their employers could have prevented both of these tragedies.